 (1) Includes acquisitions through deeds-in-lieu of foreclosure.
 Also includes held for use properties, which are reported in our condensed consolidated balance sheets as a component of "Other assets."

-The continued decrease in the number of our seriously delinquent single-family loans has resulted in a reduction in the number of REO acquisitions in the first quarter of 2016 as compared with the first quarter of 2015.
+The continued decrease in the number of our seriously delinquent single-family loans resulted in a reduction in the number of REO acquisitions in the first nine months of 2016 compared with the first nine months of 2015.